adelowo/portfolio/_posts/2015-12-14-the-need-to-use-a-template-engine.md

 ---
 layout : blog
-title : You really should use a PHP template engine. categories : [PHP,Web Development]
+title : You really should be using a PHP template engine categories : [PHP,Web Development]

 ---